-The current SORN does cover cloud usage and storage and does not need to be updated at this time the application operates in accordance with SOR 24VA10A7.
+The current SORN covers cloud usage and storage and does not need to be updated at this time the application operates in accordance with SOR 24VA10A7.

-D. System Changes
+4. System Changes

-- J. Whether the completion of this PIA will result in circumstances that require changes to business processes The completion of this PIA will not result in circumstances that require changes to business processes. - K. Whether the completion of this PIA could potentially result in technology changes
+J. Will the completion of this PIA will result in circumstances that require changes to business processes?

+The completion of this PIA will not result in circumstances that require changes to business processes.

+K. Will the completion of this PIA could potentially result in technology changes?
 The completion of this PIA will not result in technology changes.